griscz/beam-college/day1/README.md

 If you open any of the notebooks from GitHub, you should be able to see at the top a link to launch the notebook in Google Colab.
 This will launch the notebook on a cloud environment so that you do not need to install anything.

-If you have trouble launching the Colab from GitHub, you can open it directly from here: https://sg1.run/bclab1
+If you have trouble launching the Colab from GitHub, you can access a shared copy here: https://sg1.run/bclab1